Juventus, Manchester United say 12 European top clubs agreed to establish Super League

+United KingdomJuventus, Manchester United say 12 European top clubs agreed to establish Super League

-April 18 (Reuters) - Italy’s Juventus Football Club and England’s Manchester United said on Sunday that 12 European top football clubs have agreed to establish a new mid-week competition, the Super League, governed by its founding clubs.
+Italy's Juventus Football Club (JUVE.MI) and England's Manchester United (MANU.N) said on Sunday that 12 European top football clubs have agreed to establish a new mid-week competition, the Super League, governed by its founding clubs.

 AC Milan, Arsenal FC, Atlético de Madrid, Chelsea FC, FC Barcelona, FC Internazionale Milano, Juventus FC, Liverpool FC, Manchester City, Manchester United, Real Madrid CF and Tottenham Hotspur have all joined as founding clubs, the statements added.